 Slow or fast movements what is the best option?

-We will approach the subject in a context of hypertrophy, just, so, if you want to know the ideal speed with which you should do your bench press to gain muscle mass, you are in the right place.
+Let's approach the subject in the context of hypertrophy, only, so if you want to know the ideal speed with which you should do your bench press to gain muscle mass, you are in the right place.

 On the other hand, if your goal is to gain strength, or speed, this is not the ideal item.